-Performance Indicators Reflecting Equity
+Performance Indicators

-TWC will continue to work with Boards to maintain and improve performance for the equity-ratio indicators and minimum service-level indicators.
-For the past several years, to ensure that optimal performance is being adequately measured, Texas has attempted to meet all equity-ratio indicators and minimal service level indicators to better examine the new reporting structure and WIT (web-based system collection).
-During the SMA's visits in PY'21, the SMA discussed performance for these measures with Board's management, Workforce Solutions Office management, and MSFW outreach staff.
-Monitoring efforts during PY'21 focused on the changes in performance.
+TWC continues working with Boards to maintain and improve performance for the equityratio indicators and minimum service-level indicators.
+For the past several years, to ensure that optimal performance is being adequately measured, Texas has worked to meet established equity-ratio and minimal service level indicators.
+Enhancements to WorkInTexas.com (web-based data entry and reporting), paired with staff training, is anticipated to improve reporting efforts.
+During the SMA's visits in PY'21, the SMA discussed performance for the equity ratio and minimum service-level indicators with Board management, Workforce Solutions Office management, and MSFW outreach staff.
+Monitoring efforts during PY'21 focused on changes in performance.

-Meeting the placement minimum service level indicators for PY'23 may pose challenges for TWC, as experienced in PY'22.
-The following conditions contribute to this challenge:
+Meeting minimum service level indicators for PY'23 continues to present challenges for TWC.
+The following conditions contribute to outreach and engagement challenges:

-- Mobility of MSFWs-many workers move to take jobs in other states-the measurable outcome, assuming UI wage data matches with TWC's data, out-of-state farmworkers augment performance accountability measures. - MSFWs reside in areas that experience the highest rates of unemployment. - Many states do not require UI claimants who file interstate claims to register in the local job matching system or to participate in the UI availability-for-work requirement. - Wages are depressed in areas with high unemployment, which increases the migration of local workers to other parts of the state and to other states. - Much of the work performed by MSFWs is often paid on a piece-rate basis.
+- Mobility of MSFWs-many workers move to take jobs in other states-the measurable outcome, assuming UI wage data matches with TWC's data, out-of-state farmworkers augment performance accountability measures. - MSFWs often reside in areas that experience high rates of unemployment. - Many states do not require UI claimants who file interstate claims to register in the local job matching system or to participate in the UI availability-for-work requirement. - Wages are often lower in areas with high unemployment, which contributes to the increase of migration of local workers to other parts of the state and to other states. - Work performed by MSFWs may be paid on a piece-rate basis.

-Texas MSFWs are known to provide labor to other states.
-Performance accountability standards are based on rolling quarter UI data and can pose a challenge to measuring accountability measures.
+Texas is a supply state, and MSFW labor is provided to other states.
+Performance accountability standards are based on rolling quarter UI data, which contributes to the accuracy of measuring accountability measures.
 Historically, placements were measured at an hourly rate, thus excluding placements paid by piece rate.
 Therefore, reported performance does not accurately reflect all activity in the wages at placement category.
 Workforce Solutions Office staff may increase placements and meet the minimum service level indicators by developing strategies to serve MSFWs by: